davidcarlisle/latexcgi/docs/index.md

    The default is `pdfjs` meaning the PDF.js is used to render the PDF.

-   `pdf` specifies that the PDF document should be returned, so will use your browser's dfault render.
+   `pdf` specifies that the PDF document should be returned, so will use your browser's default PDF renderer.

    `log` specifies that the log file should be returned even in non-error cases.